Fe-Bell/ReflectXMLDB/README.md

 This is a simple project that aims for C#/.NET beginners to achieve database functionality in their applications.
 The project is written for .NET Standard 2.0, which is compatible with .NET Core 2.0+ and .NET Framework 4.6.1+.

+ReflectXMLDB is cross platform and can run in Windows, Linux and MacOS operating systems that support the .Net Core initiative.

 # Get started
 Download ReflectXMLDB from our [nuget](https://www.nuget.org/packages/ReflectXMLDB/) links.